6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency

 Mark Your Calendar for Your IDR Plan Recertification Deadline

-It’s important to recertify on time, so that you remain on your IDR plan.
-If you aren’t on an IDR plan or a plan where your monthly payment amount is at least what you would pay under a 10-Year Standard Repayment Plan, payments you make after the payment suspension period ends won’t count toward PSLF.
+It’s important to recertify on time so that you remain on your IDR plan.
+If you aren’t on an IDR plan, payments you make after the payment suspension period ends won’t count toward PSLF.

 You will not have to recertify your income before the end of the COVID-19 emergency relief period, regardless of whether your recertification date would have happened prior to the end of the relief period.
 As part of the payment suspension, your recertification date has been pushed out from your original recertification date.
 You will be notified of your new recertification date before it is time to recertify.